Stephen Stack

+Club

+At club level he lined out with the Listowel Emmets club and divisional side Feale Rangers.

+With Listowel Emmets he won a Kerry Junior Football Championship in 1999 as the team's captain.
+He won a Kerry Intermediate Football Championship in 2002 after a win over Dingle in the final.

+He won four North Kerry Senior Football Championship titles with the club in 1991, as captain, 1997, 1998 and 2004.

+With Feale Rangers he lined out in the 1999 Kerry Senior Football Championship final but was on the losing side to East Kerry.

 Underage

 Stack first lined out with the Kerry minor team in 1984.
-He little success however as Kerry had a surprise Munster final loss to Tipperary.
+He had little success however as Kerry had a surprise Munster final loss to Tipperary.

-He soon joined the counties Under 21 side.
-His first two seasons seen no success as losses to Clare in 1985 and Cork in 1986.
+He soon joined the county's Under 21 side.
+His first two seasons saw no success as losses to Clare in 1985 and Cork in 1986.

 He was still underage in 1987 and had more success.
-A replay win over Tipperary seen Stack win a Munster title.
+A replay win over Tipperary saw Stack win a Munster title.
 His side later qualified for the All-Ireland final after overcoming Galway in the semi-final.
 They faced Donegal in the final.
 Like in the Munster final the sides finished level and a replay was needed.
 The title went to the Ulster champions however after a 1–12 to 2–04 loss.

 Junior

-Stack played with the Kerry junior team for three season between 1988–90.
+Stack played with the Kerry junior team for three season between 1988 and 1990.
 He had little success, as Kerry lost two Munster finals in a row to Cork in 1989 and 1990.

 Having lost his place in the senior panel he rejoined the junior team in 1994.
 He missed out on the side Munster championship final win but returned for the All-Ireland campaign.
 He lined out in the semi-final win over Dublin, a game where he scored two points.
 He also scored a point in the All-Ireland final win over Galway.